 The person behind this initiative is Claudia Borgognoni Holmes, a British-Italian.
 Claudia arrived in the UK in 1998 to learn English in order to get a tour management certification in Rome.
 But once in Italy, she decided to move back to London: “I liked it too much here,” she says.
-After few years working as tour manager in the UK and across Europe, she was encouraged by the mum of a friend to take a course of sign language.
+After a few years working as tour manager in the UK and across Europe, she was encouraged by the mum of a friend to take a course in sign language.
 She fell in love with the profession and became a sign language interpreter.
 She also took British citizenship, before marrying a Brit.
 Today she splits her time between her job, the family and managing UKCEN.

 What motivated you to set up the Facebook group?

 I got the idea immediately after the referendum because some 3 million people [EU nationals in the UK] had not been able to vote.
 The reason why I set up the group in the first place was to promote citizenship.
-It is important to become a citizen in the place where you have lived large part of your life and to fully participate in the life of that country.
+It is important to become a citizen in the place where you have lived large part of your life and to fully participate in the public life of that country.
 Citizenship is the only way to do it.
 All people are citizens where they live, but they can only vote if they naturalise.

 How did you start the group?

 After the referendum I saw that many people were searching information online on the naturalisation process.
-So I begun collecting resources and making them available via the Facebook group.
+So I began collecting resources and making them available via the Facebook group.
 Then I came across another group of EU citizens, also born after the referendum, and noticed that lawyers were commenting on posts.
 I contacted them to ask if I could share some of their resources, and this was the start of an incredible collaboration.
 Three lawyers began volunteering advice to group members.
 Of course a lot of people were also applying for permanent residence (a pre-requisite for citizenship), so we just started helping them.
 The process is straight forward if you have 5 years of work, but it becomes complicated if you have had breaks and you might need more evidence if you have been self-employed.
 We created a document to explain these different scenarios, while lawyers responded to more specific questions in the group.
 This approach has proven to be very successful.

 There has been a rush to permanent residence cards in the past year, but about 28% of applications were rejected by the Home Office.
 What is the success rate of your group and why do you think so many applications failed?

 So far we haven’t had unsuccessful applications among people in the group.
 Of course you have to be eligible to apply, but if you are eligible and follow the guidance you are very likely to succeed.
 The problem is that in the rush, many people who were not eligible applied anyway and many who were eligible did not provide the evidence they were supposed to.
 This is also because the guidance is not completely clear or consistent.
 The online form can confuse people.
 One of the questions, for example, asks if you have ever been a student in the UK and people who have studied here might reply positively, but the form only refers to the 5-year period for which you are claiming residence.
 This leads to mistakes.
 That’s where the group can help.
 We have put together resources that explain these flaws.
-In recent months we have also seen improvements on how the Home Office responds to inconsistencies.
+In recent months we have also seen improvements in how the Home Office responds to inconsistencies.
 Before there was just a rejection, now they contact applicants and ask for clarifications or further evidence.

 What about people who are not eligible for permanent residence?